List of content you will read in this article:

-Due to the number of documents needed for this certificate this is the most secure type of SSL when it comes to validation levels.
+Due to the number of documents needed for this certificate, this is the most secure type of SSL for validation levels.

 Advantages of having an SSL

-There are many advantages of having an SSL and the biggest part is that all the data coming to and from the site is encrypted.
-This means that all the card details, usernames, and data given to a site are safe from hackers.
+There are many advantages of having an SSL, and the biggest part is that all the data coming to and from the site is encrypted.
+It means that all the card details, usernames, and data given to a site are safe from hackers.

 Another pillar of having an SSL shows that the site is verified.
 It proves that the site is legitimate and not a fake one.
 Many people fall for scams (like phishing scams) where they provide information to fake sites.